-Upon funding of the draw request that FHFA will submit to eliminate our net worth deficit at September 30, 2011, our aggregate funding received from Treasury under the Purchase Agreement will increase to \$71.2 billion.
+As of March 31, 2011, our aggregate funding received from Treasury under the Purchase Agreement was \$63.7 billion.
 This aggregate funding amount does not include the initial \$1.0 billion liquidation preference of senior preferred stock that we issued to Treasury in September 2008 as an initial commitment fee and for which no cash was received.